Startr/WEB-Sage.Education-docs/docs/getting-started/advanced-topics/development.md

 title: "🛠️ Development Guide"
 ---

-Welcome to the **Open WebUI Development Setup Guide!** Whether you're a novice or an experienced developer, this guide will help you set up a **local development environment** for both the frontend and backend components.
+Welcome to the **Sage WebUI Development Setup Guide!** Whether you're a novice or an experienced developer, this guide will help you set up a **local development environment** for both the frontend and backend components.
 Let’s dive in! 🚀

 ## System Requirements